GlenTiki/glentiki.github.io/_posts/2015-07-17-first-post.md

 But it doesn't have to be all super serious with no fun talk, I also plan on chipping in with my thoughts about some current events which are causing a stir, talking about gaming, online life, comedy and I might even put together a clickbait-y 'top 10 reasons why...' for fun.
 Blogging will be an activity that cuts into my pleasure time, so I will always try to keep it pleasurable by talking about things that interest me. :)

-Thanks for reading, I hope this ramble has explained what I made this for, and what I plan on doing with it!
+Thanks for reading, I hope this ramble has explained what I made this site for, and what I plan on doing with it!

+Next time, I plan on talking about _how_ I made this site, using Jekyll, Github and more.
+This site was built on tools which anyone can avail of for free, so, if doing something similar interests you, then tune in next time.

 [1]: /about